Frequently Asked Questions

 No. While the IB Diploma Programme offers an excellent foundation for those students who are planning to take a Bachelor of Science upon graduating from high school, the IB Diploma Programme has an excellent selection for students who are strong in the liberal arts.
 Halifax West offers History, English and Film Studies at the higher level.
 These courses, combined with the requirement of Theory of Knowledge, provide an excellent foundation for students in the humanities.

 At Halifax West we offer both Mathematics: analysis and approaches SL and Mathematics: applications and interpretation SL, to give students a choice between a pre-calculus type math course (Math SL) or a statistics based math course (Math Studies SL), which may be of more interest to students who wish to pursue a liberal arts program.

-A student graduating with an IB Diploma and higher level English, history and/or a theatre course will be extremely well prepared for to pursue the liberal arts in their post secondary studies.
+A student graduating with an IB Diploma and higher level English, history and/or a film course will be extremely well prepared for to pursue the liberal arts in their post secondary studies.

 Some advanced courses will continue to be offered at Halifax West.
 However, sufficient enrollment is required in any course for it to be staffed and scheduled in the timetable.